 Professor, Faculty of Medicine & Dentistry - Deptment of Medicine - PhysMedRehab

-Dr. Hebert is the director of the BLINC Lab, and has research appointments at the University of Alberta and a clinical appointment at the Glenrose Rehabilitation Hospital.
+Dr. Hebert is the director of the Bionic Limbs for Improved Natural Control (BLINC) Lab, and has research appointments at the University of Alberta and a clinical appointment at the Glenrose Rehabilitation Hospital.

 The original Myoelectric Training Tool (MTT) is both functional and inexpensive, but has an un-anatomical appearance and limited payload.
 To overcome these issues an improved robotic arm, called the “Bento Arm”, was designed specifically for myoelectric training and research applications.
 The Bento Arm includes five (5) degrees of freedom (shoulder rotation, elbow flexion, wrist rotation, wrist flexion, hand open/close) to match both commercially available and future anticipated myoelectric components.